 Welcome to my website!

 Please check back from time to time as I make changes occasionally.
-Please also feel free to visit my blog, Deception Past, at www.wordpress.com.
+Please also feel free to visit my blog, at www.DeceptionPast.wordpress.com.
 I welcome your comments.
-If you're so inclined, please like my Facebook page, www.facebook.com/FrankideMerleAuthor, and you can follow me on Twitter (I try to follow back).
+If you're so inclined, I'm on Facebook, www.facebook.com/FrankideMerleAuthor, and you can follow me on Twitter (I try to follow back).

 Visit the Order Page